Magnolia (film): Cast

+Also starring are Thomas Jane as the young Jimmy Gator; Cleo King as Marcie; Orlando Jones as Worm; Clark Gregg and Robert Downey Sr. as employees of WDKK; Patton Oswalt as Delmer Darion; and Pat Healy as both Sir Edmund William Godfrey and the young pharmacist.
+Paul F. Tompkins and Mary Lynn Rajskub provide voice cameos as Chad and Janet, respectively.

 Production

 Development

-Anderson started to get ideas for Magnolia during the long editing period of Boogie Nights (1997).
+Paul Thomas Anderson started to get ideas for Magnolia during the long editing period of Boogie Nights (1997).
 As he got closer to finishing the film, he started writing down material for his new project.
-After the critical and financial success of Boogie Nights, New Line Cinema, who backed that film, told Anderson that he could do whatever he wanted and the filmmaker realized that, "I was in a position I will never ever be in again."
-Michael De Luca, then Head of Production at New Line, made the deal for Magnolia, granting Anderson final cut without hearing an idea for the film.
+After the critical and financial success of Boogie Nights, New Line Cinema, who backed that film, told Anderson that he could do whatever he wanted and Anderson realized that, "I was in a position I will never ever be in again."
+Michael De Luca, then head of production at New Line Cinema, made the deal for Magnolia, granting Anderson final cut without hearing an idea for the film.
 Originally, Anderson had wanted to make a film that was "intimate and small-scale," something that he could shoot in 30 days.
 He had the title of "Magnolia" in his head before he wrote the script.